JOP - Java Optimized Processor

 .bit

-One test program (blink.asm) does not need the main memory and is a first test step before testing the possible changed memory interface. testmon.asm can be used to debug the main memory interface.
-Both test programs can be built with the make targets jop_blinktest and jop_testmon.
+One test program (blink.asm) does not need the main memory and is a first test step before testing the possibly changed memory interface. testmon.asm can be used to debug the main memory interface.
+Both test programs can be built with the make targets jop_blink_test and jop_testmon.

-Compile and download the FPGA configuration as described in Section 1.2.3.
-After download the watchdog LED should blink and the FPGA will print out 0 and 1 on the serial line.
+After download, the watchdog LED should blink and the FPGA will print out 0 and 1 on the serial line.
 Use a terminal program or the utility e.exe to check the output from the serial line.

-Start a terminal program (e.g. HyperTerm) to communicate with the monitor program.
-Compile and download the FPGA configuration as described in Section 1.2.3.
+Start a terminal program (e.g. HyperTerm) to communicate with the monitor program and build the test monitor with:

 After download the program prints the content of the memory at address 0.
 The program understands following commands: